Quick guide to your new executive’s first year: short-term goals for long-term success

 Hiring an executive leader is a hefty investment.
 Here’s what we recommend prioritizing to help new leaders start strong.

-Blaine Ayres is a practice leader at Charles Aris who spends his time recruiting top strategy and go-to-market talent for clients in professional services and TMT.
+Blaine Ayres is a practice leader at Charles Aris who spends his time recruiting top strategy and go-to-market talent for financial and professional services companies.

-He quickly developed his niche recruiting former strategy consultants, often from the Big Three consultancies (McKinsey & Company, Bain & Company and The Boston Consulting Group).
+He quickly developed his niche in recruiting current and former strategy consultants, often from the Big Three consultancies (McKinsey & Company, Bain & Company and The Boston Consulting Group).

-While working his way from associate recruiter to practice leader, Blaine found further alignment in the TMT industry, where he partners with software/hardware, media and telecom companies.
+While working his way from associate recruiter to practice leader, Blaine found further alignment in the services industry, where he partners with payments, credit card, banking, FinTech, insurance, audit/tax and wealth/asset management companies.

-Blaine currently lives in Washington, DC and enjoys running and being active outdoors.
-He co-leads the Charles Aris Wellness Committee and helped create the annual company basketball tournament.
+Blaine currently lives in Washington, DC and enjoys golfing, staying active and being outdoors.
+He co-leads the Charles Aris Wellness Committee and helps run the annual company basketball tournament.

 Hiring an executive leader is a hefty investment.
 Here’s what we recommend prioritizing to help new leaders start strong.